 "Precisely because you are a girl," her mother said stiffly, smoothing her skirt out as she spoke.
 "I'm sorry, but no girl in this family has been a Pokemon trainer yet - and there's no way I'm letting you be the first."
-She spoke with pursed lips, an expression she always adopted when she wanted to make it clear that a matter was closed.
+She pursed her lips, an expression she always adopted when she wanted to make it clear that a matter was closed.

-But Rose wasn't about to give up so easily . . .
+But Rose wasn't about to give up so easily.
 "Tilly Charlton went last month," she said, looking at her mother out of pleading brown eyes.
 "Her Mama gave her a Pidgey and she went off to fight the Gym Leaders."

 Five years passed, during which Rose's older brothers became officially recognised as Pokemon League Champions; Daniel, who was only a year older than she was, went one better and actually reached the coveted status of Pokemon Master.
-It was also during this time that her youngest brother, Albert, left on his journey and that meant their would soon be four boys in the house bragging about their achievements in the Pokemon League.
+It was also during this time that her youngest brother, Albert, left on his journey and that meant there would soon be four boys in the house bragging about their achievements in the Pokemon League.
 Sometimes, the thought was more than Rose could stand and she was often tempted to hack off her long auburn locks, dress up in Daniel's clothes and run away from home disguised as a boy.
-But it wasn't worth the risk - she would never be able to pass herself off as male for the rest of her life.
+But it wasn't worth the risk; she would never be able to pass herself off as male for the rest of her life.